 On the other hand, the total decrease in net position would have been smaller, if the non-operating revenue appropriated to reduce the liability on the bonds had been included on the books of the College.
-Consequently, the annual depreciation expense, which was \$3,874,923 in fiscal year 2019, and \$2,330,302 in fiscal year 2018, flows directly through to decrease net position on the Statements of Revenues, Expenses, and Changes in Net Position even if the budget of the College is otherwise completely in balance.
+Consequently, the annual depreciation expense, which was \$3,842,762 in fiscal year 2020, and \$3,874,923 in fiscal year 2019, flows directly through to decrease net position on the Statements of Revenues, Expenses, and Changes in Net Position even if the budget of the College is otherwise completely in balance.

 For this reason, the change in unrestricted net position (which is unaffected by depreciation and other changes in fixed assets) is usually a better indicator of the financial position of the College as a separate entity, rather than the change in total net position.
-The unrestricted net position balance improved by \$2,038,900 from fiscal year end 2018.
+The unrestricted net position balance improved by \$1,821,816 from fiscal year end 2019 to 2020.

 The financial position of the College is further demonstrated by the relationship between current assets and current liabilities.
-Current liabilities exceeded current assets by \$865,085 and \$2,110,845 at June 30, 2019 and 2018, respectively.
+At June 30, 2020, current assets exceeded current liabilities by \$973,587.
+At June 30, 2019, current liabilities exceeded current assets by \$865,085.
+This is a strong indication that the College has improved its management over operations.